brianfelder/HosfordHackers/JavaScriptCheatSheet.md

 * To loop while a condition is true, use a `while` loop:

+        // Usually, you want to be REALLY careful with while-true loop.
-        while (true) {
+        // This is called an "infinite loop." while (true) {
             console.log("I've fallen and I can't get up!");
         }